 The ketogenic diet has taken the world by storm.
 With the likes of Kim Kardashian, Lebron James, Halle Berry and Adriana Lima all endorsing the keto diet, it’s no wonder it’s so popular.

-For those who are not familiar with the concept, the keto diet is all about reducing carbs and increasing your fat intake.
+According to Health Direct, the keto diet is all about reducing carbs and increasing your fat intake.
 A typical keto diet would look something like 60% to 75% of calories from fat, 15% to 30% of calories from protein, and the rest of the calories from carbs.

 After about a week, your body goes into ketosis.
 This means that your body no longer has enough carbs to use for energy.
 The body then starts making ketones, an organic compound which your body uses instead of carbs.